dergachev/presentations/drupalcon-la-upgrades/README.md

 ## Technical solutions

-* Test-driven refactoring first for sanity
+* Test-driven refactoring
 * Content migrate tweaks for speed
+* Docker for build process automation
 * SiteDiff for correctness
-* Docker for build process automation

 --end--

 ## Refactor + unit testing

 * PHPUnit tests for custom modules
-* Feasible to make it work with D7 (autoloading vs manual)
+  * Feasible to make it work with D7 (autoloading vs manual includes)
 * Use fixtures in your test (eg. for menu trees and nodes)
-* Sometimes had to bootstrap drupal (eg. for input filters)
 * Can't mock/swap drupal functions, need process isolation
 * Refactor custom code to allow dependency injection of mocks